luigimorel/ugandaconstitution.com/README.md

 76. [Parliament to enact laws on elections](/chapters/Chapter%205.md#76-parliament-to-enact-laws-on-elections)

 ## Chapter 6: The Legislature.

-Establishment, composition and functions of Parliament.
+Establishment, composition and functions of Parliament

 77. [Parliament of Uganda](/chapters/Chapter%206.md#77-parliament-of-uganda)
 78. [Composition of Parliament](/chapters/Chapter%206.md#78-composition-of-parliament)
 79. [Functions of Parliament](/chapters/Chapter%206.md#79-functions-of-parliament)